authelia/authelia/docs/build.md

 # Build

-**Authelia** is written in Typescript and built with [Grunt](https://gruntjs.com/).
+**Authelia** is written in Typescript and built with [Authelia scripts](docs/authelia-scripts.md).

-In order to build **Authelia**, you need to make sure Node v8 and NPM is installed on your machine.
+In order to build **Authelia**, you need to make sure Node with version >= 8 and < 10 and NPM is installed on your machine.

-Then, run the following command install the node modules:
+Then, run the following command to install the node modules:

     npm install

 And, this command to build **Authelia** under dist/:

+    npm run build

+Then you can also build the Docker image with:

-    ./node_modules/.bin/grunt build
+    npm run docker build

 ## Details

 ### Build

-**Authelia** is made of two components: the client and the server.
+**Authelia** is made of two parts: the frontend and the backend.

-The client is written in Typescript and uses jQuery.
-It is built as part of the global `build` Grunt command.
+The frontend is a [React](https://reactjs.org/) application written in Typescript and the backend is an express application also written in Typescript.

-The server is written in Typescript.
-It is also built as part of the global `build` Grunt command.

 ### Tests

-Grunt also handles the commands to run the tests.
-There are several type of tests for **Authelia**: unit tests for the server, the client and a shared library and an integration test suite testing both components together.

-The unit tests are written with Mocha while integration tests are using Cucumber and Mocha.
+There are two kind of tests: unit tests and integration tests.

 ### Unit tests

-To run the client unit tests, run:

-    ./node_modules/.bin/grunt test-client

-To run the server unit tests, run:

-    ./node_modules/.bin/grunt test-server

-To run the shared library unit tests, run:
+To run the unit tests, run:

-    ./node_modules/.bin/grunt test-shared
+    npm run unittest

 ### Integration tests

-Integration tests are mainly based on Selenium so they need a complete environment to be run.
+Integration tests run with Mocha and are based on Selenium.
+They generally require a complete environment made of several components like redis, mongo and a LDAP to run.

-You can start by making sure **Authelia** is built with:

-    grunt build

-and the docker image is built with:

-    ./scripts/example-commit/dc-example.sh build

-Then, start the environment with:

-    ./scripts/example-commit/dc-example.sh up -d

-And run the tests with:

-    ./node_modules/.bin/grunt test-int

-Note: the Cucumber tests are hard to maintain and will therefore be refactored to use Mocha instead.
+In order to simplify the creation of such environments, Authelia comes with a concept of [Suites] that basically act as virtual environments for running either manual or integration tests.

+Please read the documentation related to [Suites] in order to discover how to run related tests.

+[Suites]: ./suites.md